-Figure 7 shows the spatial distributions of the time-mean analysis RMSE, ensemble spread, the background absolute skewness $\beta_1^{1/2}$ , absolute kurtosis $\beta_2$ , and KL divergence $D{KL}$ .
+Figure 7 shows the spatial distributions of the time-mean analysis RMSE, the ensemble spread, the background absolute skewness $\beta_1^{1/2}$, the absolute kurtosis β_2 , and the KL divergence D{KL} .
 As mentioned in KM16, the time-mean ensemble spread corresponds well to the RMSE, which is larger in the tropics.
 The pattern correlation between the RMSE and ensemble spread is 0.97.
 Moreover, the distributions of non-Gaussian measures are similar to each other and also correspond well to the RMSE and ensemble spread.
 The RMSE and non-Gaussian measures differ in that the non-Gaussianity is large in storm tracks, such as the North Pacific Ocean and the North Atlantic Ocean.
 This may be because the LETKF inhibits growing errors well in storm tracks regardless of the strong non-Gaussianity.
-To investigate the non-Gaussianity in more detail, Figs. 8 and 9 show the frequencies of non-Gaussian PDF with high KL divergence $D{KL} > 0.01$ and identifying at least one outlier with high LOF > 8.0on a 10240-member ensemble, respectively.
-The frequency of non-Gaussian PDF is defined as the ratio of non-Gaussianity appearance at every grid point during the 36-day period from 0000 UTC 25 January to 1800 UTC 1 March.
-The spatial distribution of frequency of non-Gaussianity for temperature is similar to that of the time mean RMSE and $D{KL}$ (Figs. 7 a, e, and 8 b), and the pattern correlation between the spatial distribution of mean RMSE and $D{KL}$ is 0.68.
-We find high frequency of non-Gaussian PDF in the tropics and storm track regions for temperature, specific humidity, and surface pressure, although non-Gaussian PDF seldom appears in the densely observed regions.
-In the tropics, the frequency reaches up to 90%, and in South America the frequency reaches the highest value over 95%, i.e., the non-Gaussian PDF appears for 34 days out of 36 days.
-In contrast, the non-Gaussian PDF for zonal wind hardly appears (Fig. 8 a), and the intensity of the non-Gaussianity, as evaluated by other measures, is also weak (not shown).
-On the other hand, the outliers appear almost randomly and do not clearly depend on the region for any of the variables (Fig. 9), and most outliers disappear within only one or a few analysis steps.
-Moreover, there are no correlations between the frequency of outliers and analysis RMSE.
+To investigate the non-Gaussianity in more detail, Figs. 8 and 9 show the frequencies of non-Gaussian PDF with high KL divergence $D{\rm KL} > 0.01$ and the frequencies identifying at least one outlier with high LOF>8.0 on a 10240-member ensemble, respectively.
+The frequency of non-Gaussian PDF is defined as the ratio of non-Gaussianity appearance at every grid point during the 36 d period from 00:00 UTC on 25 January to 18:00 UTC on 1 March.
+The spatial distribution of the frequency of non-Gaussianity for temperature is similar to that of the time-mean RMSE and D{KL} (Figs. 7a, e, 8b), and the pattern correlation between the spatial distribution of the mean RMSE and D{KL} is 0.68.
+We find a high frequency of non-Gaussian PDFs in the tropics and storm track regions for temperature, specific humidity, and surface pressure, although non-Gaussian PDFs seldom appear in the densely observed regions.
+In the tropics, the frequency reaches up to 90%, and in South America the frequency reaches the highest value of over 95 %, i.e., the non-Gaussian PDF appears for 34 d out of 36 d.
+In contrast, the non-Gaussian PDF for zonal wind hardly appears (Fig. 8a), and the intensity of the non-Gaussianity, as evaluated by other measures, is also weak (not shown).
+Conversely, the outliers appear almost randomly and do not clearly depend on the region for any of the variables (Fig. 9); most outliers also disappear within only one or a few analysis steps.
+Moreover, there are no correlations between the frequency of outliers and the analysis RMSE.